Back

 Parental Leave

-After maternity leave, one of the parents is eligible for childcare leave (parental leave) until the child reaches two years of age (three years of age in the case of disabled children), provided that the employee has contributed to tax during the past year of employment.
+After maternity leave, one of the parents is eligible for childcare leave of two month (parental leave) until the child reaches two years of age (three years of age in the case of disabled children), provided that the employee has contributed to tax during the past year of employment.

 Other Leave